 In his book Factfulness: Ten Reasons We’re Wrong About the World–and Why Things Are Better Than You Think, author Hans Rosling shared a painful yet important story about controlling our urgency instinct.

-Working as the only doctor in Nacala, a district of more than two hundred thousand extremely poor people in Mozambique, Rosling diagnosed hundreds of patients with a terrible, unexplained disease that had completely paralyzed their legs within minutes of onset and, in severe cases, made them blind.
+Working as the only doctor in Nacala, a district of more than 200,000 extremely poor people in Mozambique, Rosling diagnosed hundreds of patients with a terrible, unexplained disease that had completely paralyzed their legs within minutes of onset and, in severe cases, made them blind.

-Not 100 percent sure the disease wasn’t contagious, Rosling met with the mayor to discuss their options.
+Not 100% sure the disease wasn’t contagious, Rosling met with the mayor to discuss their options.
 “If you think it could be contagious,” the mayor said, “then I must avoid catastrophe and stop the disease from reaching the city.”

 The mayor was a man of action.
 He stood up and said, “Should I tell the military to set up a roadblock and stop the buses from the north?”